Alheimsins/bigfive-simple-test/README.md

 - take the test
 - all tests will be saved to disk in the `/results` folder

+## Advanced

+- To change the test language change [config.js](config.js) to anything supported by b5-johnson-120-ipip-neo-pi-r

+The saved tests are the raw answer data.
+If you want to render the test result later you'll need to run the data through `bigfive-calculate-score` and `b5-result-text`

 ## Related

 - [b5-johnson-120-ipip-neo-pi-r](https://github.com/Alheimsins/b5-johnson-120-ipip-neo-pi-r) Module for returning Big Five Johnson 120 IPIP-NEO-PI-R items